Gastric Bypass keyhole bariatric surgery is considered the world’s leading method for effectively treating morbid obesity.

 In Gastric Bypass surgery the stomach is made smaller by creating a new small pouch of 30-50 ml from the upper part of the stomach using surgical staples.
 The new pouch is connected directly to the middle portion of the small intestine, bypassing the rest of the stomach and the upper portion of the small intestine.

-Two functions of the surgery:
+Functions of the gastric bypass surgery:

 - Absorption of nourishment will be much slower, you will consume considerably fewer calories.